All the Unanswered Questions We Still Have About Game of Thrones

 I understand symbolically why Drogon melted the Iron Throne: Daenerys’ unwavering pursuit of that single seat of power turned her from a ruler with a kind heart (as Jorah Mormont so often reminded her) into the Queen of the Ashes.
 Drogon destroying the throne paved the way for Tyrion and Bran to usher in a slightly different version of monarchy to Westeros.

 But was this Drogon’s actual intention?
-Or was he just venting because Jon just murdered his mom, and he’s all alone in the world?
-Dragons are supposed to be smart, perhaps smarter than humans, but Drogon hadn’t demonstrated an interest in deploying fire as metaphor as of yet.
+Or was he just venting because Jon just murdered his mom and left him all alone in the world?
+Dragons are supposed to be smart, perhaps smarter than humans, but Drogon hadn’t previously demonstrated an interest in deploying fire as metaphor.

 A related question: Where is Drogon going with Dany’s body?
 Likely he’s headed back to Valyria to put the queen to rest with her ancestors and take a well-earned nap after burning up a whole kingdom.
-Bran says that he’s going to try to find the dragon, possibly by warging into him — which of course begs yet another question: Why didn’t Bran warg into Drogon in the penultimate episode and stop the slaughter of so many of innocent people?
+Bran says that he’s going to try to find the dragon, possibly by warging into him — which of course begs yet another question: Why didn’t Bran warg into Drogon in the penultimate episode and stop the slaughter of thousands of innocent people?

 Can Bran see the future?

-The show frustrated some fans by failing to define, exactly, the extent of Bran’s greenseeing powers.
-The showrunners have offered us hints over the course of the series that Bran definitely can see the future.
+The show frustrated some fans by failing to define the extent of Bran’s greenseeing powers.
+The showrunners have offered hints that Bran definitely can see the future.
 He saw one dragon flying over Westeros in his vision, and that came to pass.
-He seemingly knew that Arya would kill the Night King with the Valyrian steel dagger and gave it to her a season prior for that very reason.
-And at the end of the series, when Tyrion asks Bran if he would serve as the King of Westeros, Bran responds, “Why do you think I came all this way?”
+He seemingly knew that Arya would kill the Night King with the Valyrian steel dagger and gave the weapon to her a season prior for that very reason.
+At the end of the series, when Tyrion asks Bran if he would serve as the King of Westeros, Bran responds, “Why do you think I came all this way?”

 If Bran can, in fact, predict the future, should he really be King of the Six Kingdoms?
-Again, why he didn’t intervene other times in the story to save lives — like, say, when Daenerys burnt thousands of people to a crisp?
+Again, why didn’t he intervene other times in the story to save lives — like, say, when Daenerys burnt thousands of people to a crisp?
 And did he let a series of terrible things happen just so he could wind up on the throne?

 Bran’s powers also raise existential questions about the show’s position on choice vs. fate.
 Bran briefly addresses this issue when he tells Theon that every choice (and mistake) Theon made led him to where he was during the Battle of Winterfell, guarding Bran from the Night King.
 But for many seasons, characters like Tyrion and Daenerys and Jon struggled against the legacies of their families, making choices that would differentiate them from their past.

-But what was the point if they were destined to end up exactly where they were all along?
-Bran’s final words to Jon are that he was “exactly where [he was] supposed to be.”
+What was the point if those characters had a fixed destiny?
+Bran’s final words to Jon are that he is “exactly where [he was] supposed to be.”
 We have no free will.
 Nothing matters.
 Have a nice trip north, Jon!

 Why does the Night’s Watch still exist?

 The Night’s Watch was founded to protect the realm from threats from the North, namely Wildlings and White Walkers.
-Thanks to Jon, the Westerosi made peace with the Wildlings, and thanks to Arya ever single White Walker literally shattered and their entire zombie army fell.
-So it seems like the Night’s Watch would be without a mission.
+Thanks to Jon, the Westerosi made peace with the Wildlings, and thanks to Arya every single White Walker shattered and their entire zombie army fell.
+So the Night’s Watch is without a mission.

-Jon himself has this question for Tyrion when the new Hand of the King sentences him to exile on the Wall.
+Jon himself has this question for Tyrion when the new Hand of the King sentences Jon to exile on the Wall.
 “The world will always need a place for bastards and broken men,” Tyrion tells him.
 So, essentially, the Night’s Watch is just a place to exile people?
 But what do they actually do there?

-A related question: Where is Jon headed at the end of the show when he rides North with Tormund, Ghost and a host of Wildlings?
+A related question: Where is Jon headed at the end of the show when he rides north with Tormund, Ghost and a host of Wildlings?
 Is he abandoning the Night’s Watch?
-Acting as some sort of ambassador between the Wildlings and Westeros?
-Seeking some other threat?
+Is he acting as some sort of ambassador between the Wildlings and Westeros?
+Is he seeking some other threat?
 I kept waiting for a hint of a White Walker (or even an ice spider — RIP the chance of us seeing ice spiders) to appear, but no. It looks like Jon is going to live out a rather quiet, possibly lonely life wandering around North of the Wall.

 What is going to happen to Meereen and Slaver’s Bay?